The Prose Storyboard Language: A Tool for Annotating and Directing Movies: Introduction

 \section{Introduction}

 In movie production, directors often use a semi-formal idiom of natural language to convey the shots they want to their cinematographer.
 Similarly, film scholars use a semi-formal idiom of natural language to describe the visual composition of shots in produced movies to their readers.
 In order to build intelligent and expressive virtual cinematography and editing systems, we believe the same kind of high-level descriptions need to be agreed upon.
 In this paper, we propose a formal language that can serve that role.
-Our primary goal in proposing this language is to build software cinematography agents that can take such formal descriptions as input, and produce fully realized shots as an output \cite{Chr12,Ron12}.
-A secondary goal is to perform in-depth studies of film style by automatically analyzing real movies and their scripts in terms of the proposed language \cite{RT03,Ron04}.
+Our primary goal in proposing this language is to build software cinematography agents that can take such formal descriptions as input, and produce fully realized shots as an output.
+A secondary goal is to perform in-depth studies of film style by automatically analyzing real movies and their scripts in terms of the proposed language.

 The prose storyboard language is a formal language for describing shots visually.
 We leave the description of the soundtrack for future work.
 The prose storyboard language separately describes the spatial structure of individual movie frames (compositions) and their temporal structure (shots).
-Our language defines an infinite set of sentences (shot categories), which can describe an infinite set of shots.

-In film analysis, there is a frequent confusion between shots and compositions.
+In film analysis, there is frequent confusion between shots and compositions.
 A {\em medium shot} describes a composition, not a shot.
 If the actor moves towards the camera in the same shot, the composition will change to a {\em close shot} and so on.
 Therefore, a general language for describing shots cannot be limited to describing compositions such as {\em medium shot} or {\em close shot} but should also describe screen events which change the composition during the shot.
+In the prose storyboard language, each shot is a complete sentence with at least one composition and an arbitrary number of screen events.
+This offers unprecedented expressive power for describing and directing movies.